avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 Many R libraries come with example data sets or data files.
 The data() function is used to load these data files.
-You can use the data() function in R to load a data set of BLOSUM matrices that comes with R Biostrings() library.
+You can use the data() function in R to load a data set of BLOSUM matrices that comes with R Biostrings() package.
 To load the BLOSUM50 matrix, we
 type:

 ::